techidaily/site-windows11/source/_posts/freeze-yourself-no-more-9-techniques-for-easing-windows-install-locks.md

 ![Run this program as an administrator option for Steam](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/run-this-program-as-an-administrator.jpg)
 4. Click**Apply** \>**OK** to save the settings.

  Now, open the Steam client and check if the problem is fixed.
-If this does the trick, you can configure it to[always launch as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+If this does the trick, you can configure it to [always launch as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .

 ## 4\.
 Temporarily Disable the Security Application